thisRaptori/raptori/src/posts/general/impostor-syndrome-vs-the-dunning-kruger-effect/post.md

 And so, we have returned to our conclusion:

-> To find the sweet spot between impostor syndrome and overconfidence, you need to understand that you can make mistakes without it reflecting on your competence.
+> To find the sweet spot between impostor syndrome and overconfidence, you first need to understand that you can make mistakes without it reflecting on your competence.

+Once you've internalised this, you will have built the foundation of a balanced mindset.
+You'll be better prepared to make mistakes and learn from them--ready to build up that nebulous thing we call "experience", and unlock the wisdom it contains.